TodoLegal/TodoLegal/docs/NOTIFICATION_RESCHEDULING.md

 rails notifications:reschedule_pro_users
 ```

 **Description:** Reschedules notification jobs for all Pro users (users with active Stripe subscriptions or Admin/Pro permissions).
-Jobs are scheduled with a 12-hour buffer plus 30-minute intervals between each user to minimize resource consumption.
+Jobs are scheduled with 30-minute intervals between each user to minimize resource consumption.

 **What it does:**
 - Identifies all Pro users (Stripe subscribers + Admin/Pro permission holders)
 - Validates each user's Pro status
 - Creates user preferences if missing
 - Skips users with disabled notifications
+- **Skips users who already have valid scheduled jobs in Sidekiq**
-- Removes existing scheduled jobs
+- Removes existing scheduled jobs (only for stale/invalid job IDs)
-- Creates new notification jobs with 12-hour buffer + 30-minute staggered delays to reduce server load
+- Creates new notification jobs with 30-minute staggered delays to reduce server load

 ### 2. Dry Run Mode